forderud/WindowsCmdUnicode/README.md

 ![screenshot](figures/screenshot.png)

 ### Known issues

 |         Issue             |       Workaround       |
 |---------------------------|------------------------|
 | Non-ASCII characters in `argv[]` are truncated to `?` if using `int main(int argc, char* argv[])` as entry point. | Instead use `int wmain(int argc, wchar_t* argv[])` as entry point. |
 | Windows command prompt (`cmd.exe`) seem unable to display non-ASCII characters written to console. | Instead use bash shell. |

+Please contact the repo author if you discover more problems or are aware of better solutions or workarounds.